 - On November 22, 2022, the Company announced the results from its Annual General and Special Meeting of shareholders.
-Resolutions tabled at the AGM as proposed in the Information Circular dated on October 18, 2022.
-Each resolution and each nominee of the board of directors had been approved by a more than 90% of the shares voted. - On February 27, 2023, the Company announced the completion of the flotation plant construction at Selinsing Gold Mine, the sulphide treatment plant has been placed into commissioning after oxide plant production ceased in mid-November 2022.
+Resolutions tabled at the AGM as proposed in the Information Circular dated October 18, 2022.
+Each resolution and each nominee of the board of directors had been approved by more than 90% of the shares voted. - On February 27, 2023, the Company announced the completion of the flotation plant construction at Selinsing Gold Mine, the sulphide treatment plant has been placed into commissioning after oxide plant production ceased in mid-November 2022.
 The first gold concentrate was filtered on December 27, 2022.
-The ramp up period has been commenced in January 2023.
+The ramp up period commenced in January 2023. - On March 27, 2023, the Company announced commencing mining high grade sulphide ores at Selinsing Gold Mine for commercial gold concentrate production.
+New mining equipment has been mobilized to increase mining production rates to meet the commercial production rates through the sulphide treatment plant. - On May 30, 2023, the Company reported progress of the Selinsing Sulphide Project.
+The flotation plant ramp-up progress towards full commercial production and the plant is expected to reach its near or full production level by June 2023.